LonamiWebs/Telethon/readthedocs/extra/advanced-usage/sessions.rst

 Session Files
 ==============

-The first parameter you pass the the constructor of the ``TelegramClient`` is the ``session``, and defaults to be the session name (or full path).
+The first parameter you pass the constructor of the ``TelegramClient`` is the ``session``, and defaults to be the session name (or full path).
 That is, if you create a ``TelegramClient('anon')`` instance and connect, an ``anon.session`` file will be created on the working directory.